ccamara/reveal-hugo/content/2019-06-13-accessibility-workshop/currently.md

 {{< slide template="bg-dark" background-image="/img/thanks/t.hanks.gif" background-opacity="0.2">}}

 * To you, for your attention
-* [AOS Research Group](http://aos.usj.es) and Universidad San Jorge, for their support and financing.
+* [AOS Research Group](http://aos.usj.es) and Universidad San Jorge, for their support, financing and seeding the project.
 * [Zaccesible research staff](https://zaccesible.usj.es/about/#miembros-del-proyecto) (present, and former)
 * [Mapeado Colaborativo](https://mapcolabora.org), for their valuable collaboration from the very beginning.
 * All volunteers and associations, for their help in data collection (DSFA, Ganchillo Social, Mundo Crip, AAVV...).